Dentistry

 composite bonding can transform a smile

-While this is a before and after picture of veneers:
+While this is a before-and-after picture of veneers:

 While this is a before and after picture of veneers